 - Wood

-How to Recycle Aerosol Cans (Hairspray, Paint & Etc.)
+Aerosol Cans (Hairspray, Paint & Etc.)

 Some empty aerosol cans can be recycled curbside, and some must be dropped off at a household hazardous waste (HHW) center.
 Check with your locality’s regulations.

-How to Recycle Aluminum Cans
+Aluminum Cans

 Once rinsed out, these aluminum cans can always be recycled curbside.
 There is no need to crush them first.

-How to Recycle Antiperspirant & Deodorant
+Antiperspirant & Deodorant

-Yard sales, selling online, giving to young adults moving into their first apartment, donating to Goodwill, or selling parts to a scrap metal yard are all great options for various household appliances, from blenders to microwaves.
+Yard sales, selling online, giving to young adults moving into their first apartment, donating to Goodwill, or selling parts to a scrap metal yard are great options for various household appliances, from blenders to microwaves.

 If you are replacing your appliance from a store, check to see if that store will pick up your old appliance and handle its recycling for you.

-How to Recycle Baby Gear (Cribs, Strollers, Playpens, Bassinets & etc.)
+Baby Gear (Cribs, Strollers, Playpens, Bassinets & etc.)

-How to Recycle Baking Paper (Also known as Parchment Paper)
+Baking Paper (Also known as Parchment Paper)

 Remove the metal teeth before recycling the paper packaging.
 Unbleached baking paper is biodegradable.
 The non-stick baking paper must be discarded in the trash.

-How to Recycle Baking Tray
+Baking Tray

 If it’s made of aluminum, then you can put it in curbside recycling.

-How to Recycle Batteries & Alkaline
+Batteries & Alkaline

-How to Recycle Batteries & Carbon–Zinc
+Batteries & Carbon–Zinc

-How to Recycle Batteries & Hybrid Car
+Batteries & Hybrid Car

 The Home Depot will recycle hybrid car batteries.
 Local scrap yards and Battery Recyclers of America will pay for your old battery.
 If a mechanic replaces the battery for you, the car shop will keep the old battery and recycle it for you.

-How to Recycle Batteries & Laptops
+Batteries & Laptops

 Best Buy will recycle many electronics, including laptop batteries.

-How to Recycle Blankets, Towels, Sheets, Pillows & Bathroom Rugs
+Blankets, Towels, Sheets, Pillows & Bathroom Rugs

-How to Recycle Blinds & Curtains
+Blinds & Curtains

-First, see if any friends or family could make use of your blinds or curtains.
+First, see if any friends or family could use your blinds or curtains.
 Call your local recycling plant to ask if they accept blinds made from PVC; they will accept blinds made from aluminum.
 Be prepared to disassemble them and remove fabric cords.

 Recycling plants do not accept painted or treated wood, so wood blinds are best donated.